Do you need to spend $6K on a coffee maker? Faemina espresso machine review

 De'Longhi delivers impressive coffee results.
 It’s one of our best espresso machines and best drip coffee makers because it can make both coffee and espresso-based beverages.
 The espressos themselves are really good, they have the perfect crema and are versatile.
 It’s just a little less of a slick and refined result than the Faema.
 For thousands of dollar less, it’s a worthy compromise.

 The Faemina looks beautiful, but it’s a machine to keep on your countertops, so you’ll want to keep it clean.
 This is a more fiddly process compared to a standard, domestic machine, but is easier than commercial appliances.
-There is a special clean setting which will filter all of the inside.
+There is a special clean setting that will filter all of the inside.
 For the rest, the drip tray is removable and can be washed using warm, soapy water.
 Wipe down the rest of the machine with a microfibre cloth.
-It’s best to do this in-between uses, so that you can stay on top of the stray beans.
+It’s best to do this in-between uses so that you can stay on top of the stray beans.

 The De’Longhi needs similar maintenance.
 Clean the frother after each use using a microfibre cloth.
 The drip tray will indicate when it needs to be emptied, but it’s good practice to clean it every week.
 The whole coffee maker can be cleaned with a damp cloth.
 It’s mostly the same as the Faemina.

-The Difference
+The difference

 If you’re used to pressing a button, stepping back, and returning to frothy coffee, this machine will be a shock to you.
-It’s very hands-on, which might not feel like luxury, but it’s an artisanal process.
+It’s very hands-on, which might not feel like a luxury, but it’s an artisanal process.
 You have to really care about coffee to invest in this machine.

 I spoke with former Savoy barista Rastislav Rasty Kasár and this is his coffee machine of choice.
 ‘Simplicity makes sense,’ he told me.
 Everything starts with the espresso, you choose beans for a specific flavor, and add milk for sweetness and softness.
 This is great if you love sophisticated espresso.